mdns-js/node-mdns-js/README.md

 If possible any api should be as close match to the api of node-mdns but be pragmatic.
 Look at issue #5.

+Please run any existing tests with

+    npm test

+and preferably add more tests.

 Before creating a pull-request please run

     npm run lint